A Walk from Arncliffe to Hawkswick Walk

 Before long (20 mins) you’ll pass a large sandy bank well-known as the nesting place for flocks of summer sand martins.
-The walk in general is a twitcher’s dream – we spotted dippers, oyster catchers and, we think, a buzzard.
+The walk in general is a twitcher’s dream – we spotted dippers, oyster catchers and a buzzard.
 Flowers too – in the summer expect yellow rock roses, bird’s-eye primroses and mountain pansies.
 This is a stretch of rare loveliness, indeed – simple, gentle and meandering.

 After you cross a green metal bridge over the river (40 mins) you’ll enter Hawkswick.
 It’s suitably attractive but hardly a tourist haven, so bring your own refreshments and ready yourself for the u-turn back toward Arncliffe.

 Which will, of course, when you arrive back thirsty and hungry, leave you with the dilemma of The Falcon Inn.
-If you dare enter you’ll be treated to beer straight from the barrel into a jug and the kind of interior charms better suited to a olde world exhibition than the vagaries of modern hospitality.
+If you dare enter you’ll be treated to beer straight from the barrel into a jug and the kind of interior charms better suited to an olde world exhibition than the vagaries of modern hospitality.
 The landlord is something of a Yorkshire hero and possibly the most reluctant tourist attraction in the north.

 His unaffected brusqueness is legend.
-If you’re lucky, you might catch him emptying the back yard of customers (“You can sit out the front, it’s not a beer garden”), refusing to serve food (“You’re eating my tea, you know”) and, once, my personal favourite, clearing and closing a busy pub because “I’ve got some painting to do”.
+If you’re lucky, you might catch him emptying the back yard of customers (“You can sit out the front, it’s not a beer garden”), half-heartedly serving up food (“You’re eating my tea, you know”) and, once, my personal favourite, entirely clearing and closing a busy pub because “I’ve got some painting to do”.

 For the less brave-hearted, you might want to try the nearby Tennant Arms for your refreshments.
 But it’s less likely you’ll have a tale to tell.